WHY CONSIDER MEDICAL CONTENT MARKETING?

 According to Google quality website content is still one of the key factors in determining high Google search rank.

 Everything you write, upload, post, share and comment on is considered content.
-It can be text, images, videos, slideshow.
-Really anything that can be consumed or enjoyed by a webizen.
+It can be text, images, videos, slideshow etc. Really anything that can be consumed or enjoyed by your current or future patients.

-- 40% of website visitors believe visual design is a key driver for credibility
+40% of website visitors believe visual design is a key driver for credibility and engagement

-- Video attracts more attention than any other form of content
+Video attracts more attention than any other content forms

-- 72% of marketing experts believe Content Marketing is more effective than push advertising, (magazine ads, radio, direct mail)
+72% of marketing experts believe Content Marketing is more effective than push advertising

 Still unsure - OTHER THOUGHTS